zhangkao/IIP_UAVSal_Saliency/README.md

 * non-DL based models: GBVSm, AWSD.

+* The models fine-tuned on the corresponding dataset (UAV2 and AVS1K) are marked with *.
+* After fine-tuning, the performance of these models improved significantly.
 * The first four scenes are from the UAV2-TE dataset, the rest are from AVS1K-TE.

 ## Paper & Citation